Volunteer for Coastal Cleanup Day – Sat. Sept. 16th

-We are extremely excited to bring back Coastal Cleanup Day as over the years, this event gives Earth and Ocean lovers from around the globe the opportunity to cleanup their neighborhood and places they love.
-So join us and help us remove the trash and plastic pollution that has been accumulating over the days or years.
+We are extremely excited to bring back Coastal Cleanup Day as over the years, this event gives Earth and Ocean lovers from around the globe the opportunity to clean up their neighborhoods and beloved places.
+Join us and help us remove the trash and plastic pollution from our streets, parks, and beaches before the rain arrives.

 Joining an organized beach cleanup is easy: